-Call forwarding is a feature in a telephony system that lets you forward your incoming calls to voicemail or another number.
+Call forwarding is a feature in a telephone system that allows you forward your incoming calls to another number or voicemail.
 As it diverts the calls from one number to another, it’s also known as call diverting.

 You need to define call forwarding rules on when and where the call should be diverted to.
 In most cases, forwarded calls are the result of unanswered, unreachable, or busy lines.